 A barista pours latte art with steamed milk.
 Credit: Contrast Coffee

-The Main Milk Processing Methods
+The Main Processing Methods

 It’s time to get a little bit technical…

 Because raw milk hasn’t been pasteurized and its bacteria destroyed, it’s controversial.
 The US Food and Drug Administration strongly warn against consuming it.
-In contrast, many of France’s cheeses use raw milk and the UK Food Standards Agency deems drinking it a “generally acceptable risk” for non-vulnerable groups, providing “appropriate hygiene controls” are applied.
+In contrast, many of France’s cheeses use it and the UK Food Standards Agency deems drinking it a “generally acceptable risk” for non-vulnerable groups, providing “appropriate hygiene controls” are applied.
 Critics of raw milk point to the potential for food poisoning; proponents argue that it’s tastier and healthier (although those health benefits have not been proven).

 You can also buy unhomogenized pasteurized milk and (less commonly) unpasteurized homogenized milk.
 However, your average supermarket will be both pasteurized and homogenized.

 There are many forms of pasteurization, but two of the most common ones are High Temperature Short Time (HTST) and Ultra High Temperature (UHT).
 According to the International Dairy Foods Association, HTST milk is heated at 72ºC (161ºF) for 15 seconds.
 It still needs to be refrigerated.
-UHT milk (also called long-life milk), on the other hand, uses aseptic processing.
+UHT milk (also called long-life), on the other hand, uses aseptic processing.
 As a result, it does not require refrigeration.